AIM Rule 26

 • other regulatory announcements;

-• the Annual General Meeting; and
+• the Annual General Meeting;

-• update meetings with existing shareholders.
+• update meetings with existing shareholders; and

 Access Intelligence is subject to the UK City Code on Takeovers and Mergers.